Southend-on-Sea: Gas

-In 1853, a new company, Southend Gas Company, was set up to build a coal gas works to supply Southend.
-The works opened on Eastern Esplanade in 1855, and helped with the development of the then fledgling town.
+In 1853, a new company, the Southend Gas Company, was set up to build a coal gas works to supply the town.
+The works opened on Eastern Esplanade in 1855 and helped with the development of the then fledgling town.
 The company was purchased by Southend Corporation after the First World War, with its own landing pier locally known as Southend Pier Junior.
 The company was nationalised in 1949 and was transferred to the North Thames Gas Board, who in 1960 added the brutalist Esplanade House to the site as offices.
 The site stopped producing coal gas in 1968, and the works was demolished.
-Esplanade House, was taken over by Access credit card operations in the 1980s, but by the 1990s they had moved out and the gas works site remained empty until it was demolished to make way for a Premier Inn in 2014.
+Esplanade House, was taken over by Access credit card operations in the 1980s but, by the 1990s, they had moved out and the gas works site remained empty until it was demolished to make way for a Premier Inn in 2014.

 Water

 Southend Waterworks Company was formed by Thomas Brassey in 1865, initially to provide water for the steam engines on the new railway line that opened in 1856, with which Brassey was involved.
 The company constructed the town's first deep borehole in Milton Road, along with a reservoir to hold 300,000 gallons.
 In 1870, Brassey died, and a limited company was formed to take over the works, becoming a statutory undertaker via the Southend Waterworks Act 1879 (42 & 43 Vict. c. cxx).
 The company expanded the area it covered outside of the city, and worked with neighbouring water company, South Essex Waterworks Company on projects at Langford and Hanningfield.
-The Essex Water Order 1970 (SI 1970/786) was passed by Parliament, and on 1 April 191 the Southend Waterworks Company amalgamated with the South Essex Waterworks Company to become the Essex Water Company.
+The Essex Water Order 1970 (SI 1970/786) was passed by Parliament and, on 1 April 1970, the Southend Waterworks Company amalgamated with the South Essex Waterworks Company to become the Essex Water Company.
 In 1991, Essex Water purchased Suffolk Water to become Essex and Suffolk Water.